kyma-project/istio/docs/contributor/adr/0008-rate-limit.md

 the [Envoy Local Rate limit filter](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/http/local_ratelimit/v3/local_rate_limit.proto#extensions-filters-http-local-ratelimit-v3-localratelimit) if it's configured on the route level.
 This default bucket is used as a fallback for requests that don't match any other local rate limit configuration in the CR.
-To support fallback behavior when multiple local configurations exist, the created EnvoyFilter must include `always_consume_default_token_bucket: false` in the Local Rate limit filter.
+To support the fallback behavior when multiple local configurations exist, the created EnvoyFilter must include `always_consume_default_token_bucket: false` in the Local Rate limit filter.

 #### Rate Limit by Path

 The RateLimit CR allows configuring rate limits for specific paths exposed by the workload.
 The `local.rateLimits` field is a list of additional rate limit configurations that contain matching criteria such as the path.

 Since a shared bucket between multiple paths is not possible for local rate limiting, each entry in the `local.rateLimits` list supports only a single path.
-To avoid confusion, if multiple paths have the same bucket configuration, they need to be added as separate entries in the `local.rateLimits` list.
+To avoid confusion, if multiple paths have a similar bucket configuration, they need to be added as separate entries in the `local.rateLimits` list.

 There is a limitation with path matching in local rate limiting.
 Descriptor values are static and do not support wildcards (`*`), so paths with path or query parameters will be treated as separate paths.